TylerDdao/PointSale/README.md

 ## Programming Language
 PointSale is made by C++.
 The graphic is made by an open source C/C++ library [RayLib](https://www.raylib.com/).

+## Further updates
+- Taxable item and non taxable item
+- Add more fees (if needed) to a sale
+- Create more department for employees

 ## Contribution
 This is an individual project, the project was done by Tyler Dao.